permafrost-dev/stackup/README.md

 Note that these cron schedules differ from the standard in that you must specify seconds as the first item, followed by the usual items (minute, hour, etc.).

+### Example Configuration

+See the [example configuration](./templates/stackup.dist.yaml) for an example that brings up a Laravel-based backend and a Next.js frontend stack.

 ## Available Functions

 Many of the configuration fields can be defined using a javascript expression syntax.